ahmedmshazly/Database-Designs-Trio-MailOrder-Movie-ConferenceReview/README.md

 ---

 ## Acknowledgements
 This project was a collaborative effort involving extensive teamwork and coordination.
-Special thanks to all team members and our course instructor [Instructor's Name].
+Special thanks to all team members and our course instructor.

 ---